mkucmus/doc/developer/architecture/api.rst

 Contexts
 --------

-Open Loyalty has context which is basically three different types of users.
+Open Loyalty has a context which is basically three different types of users.

-There is an admin context who is responsible for managing whole loyalty platform.
+There is an admin context who is responsible for managing the whole loyalty platform.

-Second context is a customer context, a person who registered to the loyalty program and the third last context is a seller.
-It’s usually a merchant with physical store that is handling customer.
+The second context is a customer context, a person who registered to the loyalty program and the third last context is a seller.
+It’s usually a merchant with a physical store that is handling customer.

-Each context, an therefore each user, has different permissions and can use different API endpoints.
+Each context, therefore each user has different permissions and can use different API endpoints.

 API assumptions
 ---------------